macromeer/macromeer.github.io/README.md

 ### Technical Expertise
 I work with a variety of programming languages and specialized scientific tools:
-- Python (with libraries for numerical analysis, image processing, and machine learning)
+- Python (with libraries for numerical analysis, image processing, and deep learning)
 - Napari (an open-source tool for multi-dimensional image visualization)
 - ImageJ/Fiji (widely-used biomedical image analysis software)
 - Version control systems for collaborative software development